Exams & Procedures

-Currently, majority of our exams are administered electronically via ExamSoft .
-Our students test on their compatible devices in the Computer Lab and New Auditorium.
+Currently, the majority of our exams are administered electronically via ExamSoft.
+Our students test on their iPad devices in the Computer Lab and New Auditorium.

 Students with Testing Accommodations

 The college has a separate space for students with special testing accommodations.
 This space is called the Quiet Room, located in the Education Center.
 The room has carrels, a surveillance camera and a designated proctor.
-The coordination of these exams are managed by Melissa Cox and Khalid Snowden.
-Students with accommodations may still opt to test at the Disability Resource Center.
+The coordination of these exams are managed by both the Curriculum Coordinator and Exam Coordinator in ASA.
+Students with accommodations may still opt to test at the Disability Resource Center (DRC).

 There will always be proctors available for electronic exams.
 The college has about 50 exams per semester which are scheduled by ASA.
 Instructors who need proctors for paper exams should contact the Exam Coordinator – Alexis Jenkins (email@example.com) at beginning of the semester.

 The Proctors are trained to provide basic troubleshooting.
 Depending on the technical issue and the time required to troubleshoot, the student may be given a loaner iPad provided by ASA.

 What are the Exam Day Rules?

 Students must adhere to the testing rules for every exam.
-These rules are enforced by the testing staff.
-Please click here to review the testing rules.
+These rules are enforced by the Exam Staff.
+Please click here to review the testing protocols.